Non-executive director: Types of organisation

-Duties will depend on whether they represent the interest of shareholders, in the private sector, or the interest of the society in public organisation.
+Duties depend on whether they represent the interest of shareholders, in the private sector, or the interest of the society in public organisation.

 Appraisal objectives

 Some organisations appraise non-executive directors on general overall performance criteria such as in the Higgs Report, whereas others in addition set specific individual objectives, which may be specifically linked to the overall organisation goals.